ghiscoding/angular-validation/readme.md

 ### Form validation after user inactivity (customizable timeout)
 `Version: 1.3.4`

 Angular Validation made easy!
-Angular Validation is an angular directive with locales (languages) with a simple approach of defining your validation="" directly within your element to validate (input, textarea, etc) and...that's it!!!
+Angular Validation is an angular directive with locales (languages) with a simple approach of defining your `validation=""` directly within your element to validate (input, textarea, etc) and...that's it!!!
 The directive will take care of the rest!

 The base concept is not new, it comes from the easy form input validation approach of Laravel Framework as well as PHP Gump Validation.
 They both are built in PHP and use a very simple approach, so why not use the same concept over Angular as well?
 Well now it is available and with some extras.

 For a smoother user experience, I also added validation on inactivity (timer).
-So validation will not bother the user while he is still typing...though as soon as user makes a pause for a certain amount of time, then validation comes in play.
+So validation will not bother the user while he is still typing... but as soon as the user makes a pause for a certain amount of time, then validation comes into play.
 This feature is only while typing, if user is focusing out of the input (onBlur) it will validate instantly.

 Now also supporting AngularJS 1.3.x
-*current code should work with 1.2.x just the same*
+*current code should work with 1.2.x just the same but is no more verified*

 ## Live Demo
 [Plunker](http://plnkr.co/jADq7H)